georgexyz19/georgexyz.com/content/posts/vim-ubuntu-install.md

 The default version is started via command `vi`.
 The `vi --version` command shows the version information.
 Note the Line 5 below shows "Small version without GUI".
+The output also contains the list of setting files Vim will load during startup.

 ```
 VIM - Vi IMproved 8.0 (2016 Sep 12, compiled Apr 10 2018 21:31:58)